mnvr/music-making-machines/README.md

 ## Meta

 - **Play**.
-Musical instruments take <i>decades</i> to learn how to operate.These techniques are no different.
+Musical instruments take <i>decades</i> to learn how to operate.
+These techniques are no different.

 - **Embrace limitations**.
 Limitations delineate the playground we're playing in, allowing us to focus on and get in the flow of playing.

 - **Keep a patch journal**.
 Writing about music is like dancing about food.
-  Still, there is value in being immersed in what one is doing, and writing is one common way. _There can be other rituals too_.
+  Still, there is value in being immersed in what one is doing, and writing is one common way.
+Not the only way though, _there can be other rituals too_.

 ## Steps